 Let me paint you a picture.
 Imagine trying to add a new layer of paint to a wall without removing the old, bumpy surface first.
 The result wouldn’t be smooth or natural-looking, right?
 The same principle applies to veneers.

-Veneers are thin shells – typically between 0.5 to 0.7 millimeters thick – that bond to the front surface of your teeth.
+Veneers are thin shells, typically between 0.5 and 0.7 millimeters thick, that bond to the front surface of your teeth.
 Without any preparation, placing them directly on your existing teeth would make them look bulky, unnatural, and feel uncomfortable in your mouth.

 Tooth preparation serves several crucial purposes: